siyul-park/uniflow/docs/architecture.md

 # 🏗️ Architecture

-Each node specification declaratively defines the role of each node, and these specifications connect to form workflows.
-Each workflow is defined within a specific namespace, and each runtime environment executes a single namespace.
-Namespaces are isolated and cannot reference nodes from other namespaces.
+Based on nodes as the minimal unit of processing work, node specifications define the role each node will perform, and these nodes connect to each other to form workflows.
+Each workflow operates within a predefined namespace in a single runtime, and each runtime environment executes one namespace.

+> 💡 For detailed information on the initialization and execution process of workflows, please refer to the [Runtime Documentation](./runtime.md).
+>
+> 💡 For detailed explanations of core terms and concepts used in the system, please refer to the [Key Concepts Documentation](./key_concepts.md).

+Namespaces are isolated and managed separately, and cannot arbitrarily reference nodes defined in other namespaces.

 ```text
    +-------------------------------------------------+